georgette-femerling/UCDavis-IntroUnix-Fall2023/README.md

 # Introduction to UNIX

 ## Overview
-This workshop is part of the Fall 2022 Workshop series of the [McGill initiative on Computational Medicine](https://www.mcgill.ca/micm/).
-The initiative was formed in 2017 and aims to deliver inter-disciplinary research programs and empower the use of data in health research and health care delivery.
+This workshop is part of the Mexcican Graduate Student Association workshop series in partnership with the McGill Initiative in Computational Medicine.

 This workshop is aimed at people with little or no programming experience who want to get familiar with the UNIX command line and shell scripting.
 We will cover the structure of the UNIX operating system, basic file management operations, useful built-in commands and text processing.
 At the end of the workshop you should feel comfortable opening a terminal, creating files, accessing directories, running basic commands and processing simple text files.
 This session is designed with a strong hands-on component and we will encourage students to participate in solving interesting programming challenges.